ansible-collections/overview/README.rst

   In the second part of a Fully Qualified Collection Name, the collection name further divides the functional characteristics of the collection content and denotes ownership.
 For example, the cisco namespace might contain  ``cisco.ios``, ``cisco.ios_community``, and ``cisco.ios_prc``, containing content for managing ios network devices maintained by Cisco.

 The community.general collection
   A special collection managed by the Ansible Community Team containing all the modules and plugins which shipped in Ansible 2.9 that don't have their own dedicated Collection.
 A work in progress can be found in `community.general <https://github.com/ansible-collection-migration/community.general/>`_ repository.
+At least initially there are no Long Term Support (LTS) plans, though we will see how the need for that grows over time.

 Repository
   The location of the source code included in a collection.
 Contributors make suggestions, fix bugs, and add features through the repository.
 Collection owners can host repositories on GitHub, Gerrit, or any other source code repository platform they choose.